cf73/agpur/content/collections/pages/monobloc.md

     content:
       -
         type: text
-        text: 'Shipped in either single double-box or pair of ultra-rugged Pelican-clones (small shipping upcharge)'
+        text: 'Shipped in either single larger double-box or pair of ultra-rugged Pelican-clones (small shipping upcharge)'
 core_technologies:
   -
     id: ltbs2pse
     title: 'True Differential Gallium Nitride (GaN-FET) Topology'
     text: |-
-      GaN-FET amplifier optimization with larger bandwidth that provides peerless transient response, as well extremely small phase errors, compared to MOSFETS or tubes.
+      GaN-FET amplifier optimization with larger bandwidth that provides peerless transient response, as well extremely small phase errors, compared to MOSFETS, tubes, or other Class D designs.
+      The beauty of full Class A without the heat or mass!
-      Selectable balanced or single-ended operation!
+      Selectable balanced or single-ended operation by whichever of the two inputs used.
     type: core_tech
     enabled: true
 ---